 You may also uncover some red flags.
 If the organization doesn’t have a professionally managed social media presence, for example, or if it’s updated sporadically and inconsistently, they might not be totally in control of their public image.

-As well, take a look at your interviewer's LinkedIn profile to get insight into their job and their background.
+Take a look at your interviewer's LinkedIn profile to get insight into their job and their background, as well.
 Look for any common links between you.
 Do you know the same people?
 Did you go to the same school?
 Are you part of the same groups, online or off?
 Those common links could help you establish rapport during the interview process.

 You can find out what candidates for the positions you are interviewing for were asked and get advice on how tough the interview was.
 Use reviews to help get a sense of company culture.
 That said, take them with a grain of salt—employees are often most likely to leave reviews when they are unhappy.
 As you read reviews, look for repeated themes.
 The more mentions a given subject gets (whether it's praise for flexible hours or frustration with senior management) the more likely it is to be accurate.